Kermit Schmidt

-Kermit Roosevelt Schmidt (March 31, 1908 – December 1963) was an American football end and halfback in the National Football League for the Boston Braves and Cincinnati Reds between 1932 and 1933.
+Kermit Roosevelt Schmidt (March 31, 1908 – December 1963) was an American football end and halfback in the National Football League (NFL) for the Boston Braves and Cincinnati Reds between 1932 and 1933.
 He was born in Okeene, Oklahoma.

 Early life

 Schmidt attended Manual Arts High School in Los Angeles.
 He played college football for the Cal Aggies at the Northern Branch of the College of Agriculture.